8 Destinations Where Canadians Can Do Remote Work Without a Visa

 Taiwan

 There is high speed internet nearly everywhere, and there are many coworking spaces to choose from.
-Night markets are vibrant and offer different food.
+Night markets are vibrant and offer various food.
 Bubble tea is a signature drink here that you’ll fall in love with, especially in summer time.

 The cost of living for nomad is roughly $2207 per month.
 You can take a peek at some of the monthly costs: